We all know that customer: the one who you know by name because of just how often they’ve complained.

 - 3 examples of good customer surveys

-- 6 steps to create an effective customer survey for your brand
+- 6 steps to create an effective customer satisfaction survey for your brand

 See how customer-obsessed your business is.
 Take the quiz! 👇

-You don’t always know what your customers are thinking—unless, of course, you have telepathic powers like Professor Charles Francis Xavier (X-Men) or Eleven (Stranger Things).
+You don’t always know what your customers are thinking over the course of their customer journey—unless, of course, you have telepathic powers like Professor Charles Xavier (X-Men) or Eleven (Stranger Things).

-A customer survey can be your superpower that allows you to read customers’ minds.
-Surveys give your business an opportunity to understand what keeps them up all night, what gets them out of bed—and how they perceive your brand.
+Customer surveys can be your superpower that allow you to read customers’ minds.
+Surveys give your business an opportunity to understand what keeps them up all night, what gets them out of bed, how they rate their overall experience with you, and how they perceive your brand.

-There’s a reason why businesses put “How am I driving?” stickers behind their company vehicles or hire mystery shoppers to assess their store experience.
-These are forms of customer surveys to stress-test the quality of their services.
+There’s a reason why businesses put “How am I driving?” stickers behind their company vehicles or hire mystery shoppers to assess their level of satisfaction in store.
+These forms of customer surveys are designed to stress-test the quality of their product/services.

-Brands employ these tactics to plug the holes… before these problems can sink their ships.
-Customer surveys are yet another tactic, and the guiding lights that can help your business align their goals with what their customers want.
+Brands employ these tactics to plug the holes before poor retention rates and churn can sink their ships.
+Customer satisfaction surveys are yet another tactic and the guiding lights that can help your business align your goals with the customer journey.

 Customer surveys are like performance appraisals, but for your business.
-For instance, if a significant number of customers complain about the quality of your customer service, it’s a clue that some of your teammates might be dropping the ball there.
-It’s a wake-up call for you to fix things before they become big.
+For instance, if a significant number of customers complain about the quality of your customer service, it’s a sign that some of your teammates aren’t offering customers the positive experience they deserve.
+It’s a wake-up call for you to fix things before they become bigger problems.

-The debate is no longer whether you should conduct customer surveys or not.
-A more relevant question is how should you do it.
+The debate is no longer whether you should conduct customer surveys.
+Instead, the more relevant question is how you should do it.

 Before we dive into the types of customer surveys, it’s important to understand that not all surveys are created equal.

-For instance, you can’t expect customers to enthusiastically answer your consumer survey questions with an automated robocall or a mailed 10-page questionnaire.
+For instance, you can’t expect customers to enthusiastically answer your questionnaires if they come in the form of an automated robocall or a mailed 10-page questionnaire.

-You’d get barely any participation in these surveys because such methods don’t take your customers’ convenience into account.
+You’d likely get a low response rate to these surveys because such methods don’t take your customers’ convenience into account.
 Surveying customers is part science and part art—and you’ve got to make sure you do it right to get the results you want.

-The best surveys are the ones that gather customer feedback in the moment, while a customer’s memory of a brand interaction is still fresh in their minds.
+The best surveys are the ones that follow up customer feedback in the moment while a customer’s memory of a brand interaction is still fresh in their minds.